Automatically Sell Online Courses w/ Our Free, Proven Funnel Template

 After that, it’s time to get to your sales page.

-After a bit of trial and error, we found that putting our sales pages directly on our clients’ congrats/video pages is a fantastic way to reduce funnel friction and keep leads from dropping out.
+After a bit of trial and error, I found that putting our sales pages directly on our clients’ congrats/video pages is a fantastic way to reduce funnel friction and keep leads from dropping out.

 On top of that, we also use our patented 10-point sales page template.